 With onboard core scanner installations, core examinations can even be performed while the core sampling ship is still at the sampling spot, and an overview scan with centimeter steps can be performed within a few minutes.

 Data on the variation of different elements along the cores, when combined in the right way to so called proxies, provide much information of the origin of the different sediment sections.
 The list of aspects on climate related information that can be retrieved through proxies has grown much in the last few years.

 Here are shown a few data examples from Itrax Core Scanner.
 These data are from analysis of a section of a marine sediment core from the Arctic,and give an idea of the level of accuracy and detail of core data that can be gathered in short time .
 The photos were recorded with Itrax Core Scanner.

-The two larger photos to the right show a blow up of the marked 200 millimeter section of the same sample.
+The two photos show the same 200 millimeter long sediment section.
 In the left one of these, two element profiles in Red and Blue are overlaid on the photo, showing the variation of Silica (Si) concentration along the sample as determined in two consecutive scans.
 The Si concentration is on average roughly 10%.
-The rightmost photo shows the same sample section, here with two Manganese (Mn) profiles overlaid.
+The right photo shows the same sample section, here with two Manganese (Mn) profiles overlaid.
 The two Mn profiles were registred during the same two scans as for Si.
 Together they give an idea of the level of reproducibility for light as well as heavier elements, when scaning with one second of measuring time per point.
 The Mn concentration is on average roughly 0.07% (700 PPM).

 Core material with courtesy of Dr. Richard Gyllencreutz, Stockholm University.
 From IODP Expedition LOMROG III 2012, Lomonosov ridge, off Greenland.
 Sampled at 4228 meters depth.